Bird Bath Auto Water Fill

 UFH Controller Upgrade

-I installed 150W/M electric underfloor heating in the kitchen and utility, each area was controlled using a seperate TS700 programmable touch screen controller, these were bought off eBay for £20 each.
+I installed 150W/M electric underfloor heating in the kitchen and utility, each area was controlled using a separate TS700 programmable touch screen controller, these were bought off eBay for £20 each.

 ts700